opendaylight/transportpce/docs/developer-guide.rst

 monitoring device port state changes.
 Associated notifications are handled through Kafka and  DMaaP clients.

+Sulfur is introducing OpenROADM service and network models 10.1, which include the operational-modes catalog, needed for future support of Alien Wavelength use cases.
+It also offers T-API notification support, handling the RPC associated with the notification subscription service.

-The chlorine release brings structural changes to the project. indeed, all the official yang models of the OpenROADM and ONF-TAPI communities are no longer managed directly in the TransportPCE project but in a dedicated sub-project: transportpce/models.
+The Chlorine release brings structural changes to the project. indeed, all the official yang models of the OpenROADM and ONF-TAPI communities are no longer managed directly in the TransportPCE project but in a dedicated sub-project: transportpce/models.
 Also, the implementation of these models which is made in TransportPCE now imports the models already compiled by maven dependency.
-From a functional point of view, Chlorine supports the autonomous reroute of WDM services terminated on 100G or 400G Transponders, as well as the beginning of developments around the OpenROAM catalog management that will allow to support Alien Wavelength use cases.
+From a functional point of view, Chlorine supports the autonomous reroute of WDM services terminated on 100G or 400G Transponders, as well as the beginning of developments around the OpenROAM catalog management.

+The Argon release provides autonomous impairment aware path computation, relying on OpenROADM operational-modes catalog.
+It is used in a first step of the path validation, to evaluate the Optical Signal to Noise Ratio as well as the penalty associated with the signal across the calculated pass.
+Validation of the optical path by GNPy is still triggered, in a second step, leveraging advanced calculation of non linear contribution.

 Module description